mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

    Howdy!
    Howdy!

-Note that for this second execution strategy to work, we **MUST** have the first line, called `shebang <https://en.wikipedia.org/wiki/Shebang_(Unix)>`_ which specifies what will be used to interpret that file.
+Note that for this second execution strategy to work, we **MUST** have the `#!` at the beginning of the first line, called `shebang <https://en.wikipedia.org/wiki/Shebang_(Unix)>`_, which specifies what program will be used to interpret that file.
 In general, Ubuntu does not guess the file type by the extension when running it.
-The shebang must be the first line of a file, such as in our example

 .. literalinclude:: ../../../../preamble/python/minimalist_module.py
    :language: python
-   :linenos:
    :lines: 1

 If we remove the shebang and try to execute the script, it will return the following errors, because Ubuntu doesn't know